antimodular/antimodular-blender-renderer/README.md

 This guide shows you how to install, configure, and package the **Blender Drag & Drop Renderer** GUI as a standalone application for **Windows** and **macOS**.

+## ⚠️ Disclaimer

+This tool was built with the assistance of Large Language Models (LLMs).
+While we've made every effort to ensure it works correctly, there might still be bugs or unexpected behaviors.
+Please report any issues you encounter.

 ---

 ## ❓ Why This Tool Exists